Second Rhapsody

 The Second Rhapsody is a concert piece for orchestra with piano by American composer George Gershwin, written in 1931.
 It is sometimes referred to by its original title, Rhapsody in Rivets.

-The Second Rhapsody was seldom performed in the twentieth century, and only in recent years has critical and popular attention turned to the work.

 Composition

 In 1930, George Gershwin, together with his brother Ira Gershwin, was invited to go to Hollywood to provide the music for the film Delicious.
 After completing work on most of the film's songs and "The Melting Pot" sequence, George began sketching music to accompany an extended visual montage, where a character wanders the streets of New York.
 The initial title of this sequence was Manhattan Rhapsody, and renamed during the course of the film's production to New York Rhapsody, and finally to Rhapsody in Rivets.
 Gershwin completed the sketch just before returning to New York in late February 1931.